What is Dark Lager?

 If you've ever tried a Chocolate and Guiness cake, you'll know that dark beers make an excellent baking ingredient.
 If you want to get creative in kitchen, we devised a simple recipe for a Dark Lager Chocolate Cake, which is delightfully decadent, yet moreishly light.

 We've also had great success using dark lager to make sourdough bread.
-If you're a keen baker, we recommend following Bake with Jake's winning sourdough loaf recipe, but subbing the water for a bottle of Small Beer Dark Lager and increasing the amount of flour and salt proportionately.
+If you're a keen baker, we recommend following Bake with Jack's winning sourdough loaf recipe, but subbing the water for a bottle of Small Beer Dark Lager and increasing the amount of flour and salt proportionately.

 All this just goes to show how versatile dark lager is.